SiddhantSilwal/8085-simulator-installer-for-debian/README.md

-# Jubin's 8085 simulator installer for Ubuntu
+# Jubin's 8085 simulator installer for Debian

-A bash script to install Jubin's 8085 microprocessor simulator to Ubuntu and it's derivatives.
+A bash script to install Jubin's 8085 microprocessor simulator to Debian and it's derivatives.
 Jubin's 8085 simulator is a java based application which simulates the 8085 microprocessor for assembly level programming.